 It rumbled out in harsh Common: “We…are…the…only…ones.”

 Kor’Thank shook its head again.
 “Lies—LIES!”
-He stood up, pulling the Orc by its hair until its feet dangled over the earth.
+He stood up, pulling the Orc by its hair until its feet dangled above the earth.
 “WHERE ARE THEY???”

 “I…agh!
 I…speak…AGH!
 TRUTH!”